compbiofan/SingleCellCNABenchmark/README.md

 ## Counting the number of copy number changes (or flips) across the tree ##

     Run the script named flip_counter.py to generate the histogram of the flip-counts across the tree

     ```python flip_counter.py $parsed $hist_name```

-    $hist_name is the name of the histogram plot
+    $hist_name is the name of the histogram plot.